Aurametrix/HTML5/README.md

 #### DevOps:

-OS, clous, setting up a firewall; Monitoring and Alerting
+OS, clouds, setting up a firewall; Monitoring and Alerting

 text manipulation (grep; egrep and fgrep are deprecated; awk, sed, )